 Nowhere on earth is better to be.
 And being here is easy…at least in the summer months, when daylight stretches toward 11 p.m. and birdsong heralds twilight.

 The best thing?
 Ireland is small.
 This means you can have your morning tramp on a mountain trail and an afternoon on the beach or in a city museum.
-You can drive the length of the country in six hours or so—north to south.
-Less than four hours will take you from the famed Cliffs of Moher, on the west coast, to a vast stretch of sandy beach close to the capital, Dublin, on the eastern seaboard.
+You can drive the length of the country in six hours or so, north to south.
+It will take you less than four hours to travel from the famed Cliffs of Moher, on the west coast, to a vast stretch of sandy beach close to the capital, Dublin, on the eastern seaboard.

 The weather improves from April and is usually at its best in June and July; Ireland is milder than other places on the same latitude, thanks to the Gulf Stream from the Caribbean.
-Summer temperatures average highs in the mid-60s F, and a temperature over 86 F is headline news.
+Summer temperatures average highs in the mid-60s F, and temperatures over 86 F are headline news.

-So where exactly in Ireland makes the best place for you…?
+So, where exactly in Ireland is the best place for you…?

 The West: Traditional Ireland

 Ireland is a bit like a saucer, with mountains around the coast and low-lying plains in the middle.
-The most dramatic mountains are in the west—one of the reasons that the west and southwest get more rainfall than elsewhere in the country.
+The most dramatic mountains are in the west, which is one of the reasons the west and southwest get more rainfall than elsewhere in the country.
 These mountains have strange names like the Paps of Anu and the Mullaghareirks.
 The highest—Carrauntoohil in Kerry—is a modest 3,405 feet.
 But what they lack in majesty, these Irish peaks deliver in other ways.
 You’ll find some topped with megalithic tombs, their valleys peppered with mysterious black lakes.
 They are rich in folklore and fairy tales.

 The west coast is also where you’ll find traditional culture at its most obvious and intact.
 The rugged landscapes made conquest difficult, and English law and customs never penetrated as deeply as they did in the east, around Dublin.